bashaus/static-text-image/README.md

 # static-text-image

-> Generates images from a HTML file based on a JSON stylesheet
+> Generates images from a HTML file based on a YAML or JSON stylesheet

 ## Notes